 Profile: United Continental Holdings Inc (UAL.N)

 The Company has contractual relationships with various regional carriers to provide regional jet and turboprop service branded as United Express.
 The regional operations are an extension of the Company’s mainline network.
-Chautauqua Airlines, Republic Airlines, CommutAir Airlines, ExpressJet Airlines, GoJet Airlines, Mesa Airlines, Shuttle America, SkyWest Airlines (SkyWest) and Trans States Airlines (Trans States) are all regional carriers, which operate most of their capacity under capacity purchase agreements with United and/or Continental.
-Under these capacity purchase agreements, the Company pays the regional carriers contractually-agreed fees (carrier-controlled costs) for operating these flights plus a variable reimbursement based on agreed performance metrics.
-While the regional carriers operating under capacity purchase agreements comprise more than 95% of all regional flights, the Company also has prorate agreements with Hyannis Air Service, Inc. (Cape Air), Silver Airways (Silver), SkyWest and Trans States. .
+Chautauqua Airlines, Republic Airlines, CommutAir Airlines, ExpressJet Airlines, GoJet Airlines, Mesa Airlines, Shuttle America, SkyWest Airlines (SkyWest) and Trans States Airlines (Trans States) are all regional carriers, which operate their capacity contracted to United under capacity purchase agreements (CPAs) with United.
+Under these CPAs, the Company pays the regional carriers contractually-agreed fees (carrier-controlled costs) for operating these flights plus a variable reimbursement based on agreed performance metrics.
+While the regional carriers operating under capacity purchase agreements comprise more than 95% of all regional flights, the Company also has prorate agreements with Hyannis Air Service, Inc. (Cape Air), Silver Airways (Silver), SkyWest and Trans States.

 United’s MileagePlus program builds customer loyalty by offering awards and services to program participants.
-Members in these programs earn mileage credit for flights on United, United Express, Continental, airlines in Star Alliance and certain other airlines that participate in the program.
+Members in this program earn mileage credit for flights on United, United Express, airlines in Star Alliance and certain other airlines that participate in the program.
 Members can also earn miles by purchasing the goods and services of its network of non-airline partners, such as credit card issuers, retail merchants, hotels and car rental companies.
 Members can redeem mileage credits for free (other than taxes and government imposed fees), discounted or upgraded travel and non-travel awards.
 Under the Company’s Consolidated Amended and Restated Co-Branded Card Marketing Services Agreement (the Co-Brand Agreement) with Chase Bank USA, N.A.
 (Chase), loyalty program members accrue frequent flyer miles for making purchases using co-branded credit cards issued by Chase.

 United Continental Holdings Inc

 233 S Wacker Dr

 CHICAGO IL 60606-7147